Eden Prairie, Minnesota: Top employers

-According to the city's 2016 Comprehensive Annual Financial Report, its top employers were:
+According to the city's 2024 Economic Development Snapshot, its top employers were:

 Video game retailer FuncoLand, which operated in over 400 locations nationwide before its acquisition and merger, was headquartered in Eden Prairie.

 Arts and culture

-Eden Prairie Veterans Memorial

 In 2008, Eden Prairie raised roughly $500,000 from the community to build a veterans memorial.
 The memorial has two components, service to country and world peace.
 It was constructed in Purgatory Creek Park near the intersection of Technology Drive and Prairie Center Drive.
 Sculptor Neil Brodin designed and constructed two bronze sculptures.
 The service-to-country sculpture represents a wounded airman carried over the shoulders of a soldier in the battlefield.

 The world-peace sculpture depicts a woman service member touching a globe, honoring women who have served.
 Community members could purchase a place on the memorial for the names of loved ones who served in any branch of the U.S. service in any war or conflict.
 Minnesota-based Cold Spring Granite provided Mesabi black granite for the memorial's walls.